Dr. G. Pearson Cross

 Mouton Hall 111

 Besides earning a J.D. and Ph.D., Rick worked from 1994 to 1996 as a law clerk to Justice James A. Knecht of the Illinois Appellate Court.
 Ever since obtaining his Ph.D. focusing on public law and judicial politics, he has been at UL primarily teaching pre-law courses in the Department of Political Science, but has also taught several humanities courses exploring the meaning of love, life, and spirituality.
-He also advises the UL Law Club, and serves as UL's Pre-Law Advisor.
-His legal expertise is in constitutional law, especially civil rights and civil liberties, primarily speech and religion.
+His legal expertise is in constitutional law, especially civil rights and civil liberties.
 His articles and essays analyzing legal concepts and judicial voting behavior have been published in peer-reviewed journals, law journals, and legal encyclopedias.
-Most recently, he authored the chapters "Freedom of Expression" and "Religious Liberty" (and assisted on the chapter "Defamation") in the book First Amendment Law in Louisiana, edited by William R. Davie and T. Michael Maher, published by UL Press.
+He recently authored the introductory textbook titled The Big Picture of U.S. National Government, published by UL Press.
+His current research and writing involves the civil rights history of South-Central Louisiana, and he has given numerous community presentations on the topic.
 Most importantly, whenever possible, Rick communes with nature, contemplates and philosophizes about the beauty and wonder of the universe, and tries to live life to the fullest, all while sharing these experiences with students, friends and family, especially his amazing wife Anne.

 Dr. Jason S. Maloy